mbloch/mapshaper/README.md

 The `mapshaper` command line program supports common map making tasks like simplifying shapes, editing attribute data, clipping, erasing, dissolving, filtering and more.

 There is a [web UI](http://www.mapshaper.org) that supports interactive simplification and attribute editing.
-The Web UI also has as a built in console for running cli commands.
+The web interface also has as a built in console for running cli commands.

 See the [project wiki](https://github.com/mbloch/mapshaper/wiki) for documentation on using mapshaper.